 Deep vein thrombosis and pulmonary embolism

 Hokusai VTE was a multinational, double-blind study which compared the efficacy and safety of Savaysa 60 mg orally once daily to warfarin (titrated to INR 2.0 3.0) in 8,292 patients with acute symptomatic venous thromboembolism (VTE) (DVT or PE with or without DVT).
 The subjects were randomized to receive Savaysa or warfarin and were followed for a mean treatment duration of 252 days for Savaysa and 250 days for warfarin.
-In the trial, 3.2% of participants taking Savaysa had a symptomatic recurrent VTE compared to 3.5% of those taking warfarin.
+In the trial, 3.2 percent of participants taking Savaysa had a symptomatic recurrent VTE compared to 3.5 percent of those taking warfarin.